 Fort palace is a part of Jaisalmer fort and towers over the fort’s main square.
 An entry fees is required to enter the fort palace and you can also opt to hire a guide if you want.
 This is the part where Kings and Queens used to live.

 Patwon ki Haveli comprises of five havelis, out of which the first haveli is the largest and worth visiting.
 The havelis are famous for their architecture as the interior rooms are decorated with gold, fine wall paintings, beautiful balconies, archways and gateways.
 It is located quite near to the Jaisalmer fort, around 800m.

-Jaisalmer has beautiful lanes and by lanes with amazing architecture, which makes it excellent for street photography.
+Jaisalmer has beautiful lanes and by lanes with amazing architecture, which makes it excellent for street and architecture photography.
 Take a walk through narrow lanes inside Jaisalmer fort with colorful handicraft shops with a camera in your hand and start shooting and you will be rewarded with some memorable pictures.
 Local people are generally welcoming and I never had any problems.
 Also, the streets leading to patwon ki haveli is very good for photography.

 Gadisar lake is man-made lake built for the purpose of water conservation.
 There are numerous temples, shrines, cenotaphs and ghats surrounding this lake.
 A walk around the lake is recommended in order to get some amazing views from all side.
 There are few tourist boats available and one has to stand in a queue and wait for their turn.
 The cenotaphs in the middle of the lake adds to the overall beauty and they can be reached with the help of boats.